-The transition to new consoles is historically a boon for game software publishers as consumers eager to test the capabilities of their new machines spend more and as publishers ship more blockbusters to fully take advantage of this rising consumer spending.
+The transition to new hardware is historically a boon for game software publishers as consumers eager to test the capabilities of their new machines spend more and as publishers ship more blockbusters to fully take advantage of this rising consumer spending.

 Video gaming assets should then keep attracting M&A interest from Tech and Media giants seeking to bolster their content library amid the rise of video game streaming and to consolidate their position in the Metaverse.